 Wyoming Dinosaur Center purchases digital exhibit with real marine fossils from Australia.

-Wyoming dinosaur Center in Thermapolis is first out to buy the Dig Deeper – Monstrous Creatures of The Sea exhibit produced by Interspectral in collaboration with our partners in the Geosciences program at Queensland Museum.
+Wyoming Dinosaur Center in Thermopolis is the first out to buy the Dig Deeper – Monstrous Creatures of The Sea exhibit produced by Interspectral in collaboration with our partners in the Geosciences program at Queensland Museum.

 Wyoming dinosaur center is a world-class museum built on dinosaur land.
 The entire complex holds dig sites and a complete preparation laboratory.
 It’s heaven on earth for every dino-fan and it’s about to become even more thrilling.
 The interactive Dig Deeper exhibit and a 55’ multi-touch table will be available this fall for returning in-person visitors to dig into.

 Catch up on PROJECT DIG and our role as Queensland Museum’s new technology partner.
-If you’re interested in how 3D technology is being utilized in modern palaeontology listen to Dr. Scott Hocknull , Senior Curator, Geosciences Program at Queensland Museum in the on-demand webinar From Dig to Digital Dinosaurs.
+If you’re interested in how 3D technology is being utilized in modern paleontology listen to Dr. Scott Hocknull, Senior Curator, Geosciences Program at Queensland Museum in the on-demand webinar From Dig to Digital Dinosaurs.